 Although radon may be found in any home, it can also be controlled and reduced in any home.
 As important as it is to live in a home with low radon levels, these levels become equally important when buying or selling that home.
 Radon is something that all real estate agents consider -- and so should any homeowner.

-Contact FOAMCO, Inc today for more information about radon testing and radon mitigation in New York, New Jersey, Pennsylvania and Connecticut.
+Contact FOAMCO, Inc today for more information about radon mitigation in New York, New Jersey & Pennsylvania and our radon test kits.
 FOAMCO, Inc is a trusted member of the nationally recognized National Radon Defense network, and they have the training and experience to help lower the radon levels in local homes.

 There are the slab-on-grade foundations, and then there are the basement or crawl space foundations.
 All can sustain high radon levels and most homes' levels can be significantly reduced with radon mitigation.